Fiji

 How the Main Approvals Fit Together

-Entry permission allows travel but does not replace filming permits.
+• Entry permission allows travel — it does not authorise work or filming

-Customs clearance allows equipment entry but does not authorise equipment use in restricted areas.
+• Customs clearance allows equipment in — it does not authorise its use in restricted areas

 Common Mistakes to Avoid